tl-thanh/python-city_weather/README.md

 * Cloudiness(%) vs. Latitude: No correlation.
 * Wind Speed (mph) vs. Latitude: No correlation.

 NOTE: The current weather data is based on one specific day.
-To have a better representation, we probably need to pull data for a range of dates / months / years.
+To have a better representation, we probably need to pull data from a range of dates / months / years.